vmfmyot/Kawa-Interpreter/README.md

 arr1 = new type[]
 arr2 = [element1, element2, element3]
 ```
-Arrays also have the following methods :
+Arrays also support the following methods :
 - `.length` : returns the length of an array
 - `.hd` : returns the 1st element of an array
-- `.tl` : returns the last element and removes it out of the array
+- `.tl` : returns the last element and removes it from the array
 - `.rem(index)` : removes the element of the given index
 - `.mem(value)` : returns true if the value is in the array, else returns false
 - `.copy` : returns a copy of the array